 Expanding our Product Suite.
 Product depth is a key determinant in winning new clients.
 In a replacement market, we win based on our ability to bring a product suite to market that is superior to the incumbent, as well as to our broader competition.
 Of equal importance is the ability to cohesively deliver a deep product suite with as little friction as possible to the client customer.
 The depth of our product suite is a function of technology and platform partnerships.
-Our platform model with 300 integrations as of June 30, 2024 enables us to deliver thousands of configurations aligned with the digital platform strategies adopted by our clients.
+Our platform model with more than 300 integrations as of June 30, 2024 September 30, 2024 enables us to deliver thousands of configurations aligned with the digital platform strategies adopted by our clients.
 We expect our future success in winning new clients to be partially driven by our ability to continue to develop and deliver new, innovative products to FI clients in a timely manner.
 Furthermore, expanding our product suite expands our Revenue per Registered User ("RPU") potential.
 For additional information regarding RPU, see "Key Business Metrics."

 Client Renewals.
 Our model and the stability of our revenue base is, in part, driven by our ability to renew our clients.
 In addition to extending existing relationships, renewals provide an opportunity to grow minimum contract value, as over the course of a contract term our clients often grow, or their needs evolve.
 Client renewals are also an important lever in driving our long-term gross margin targets, as we generally achieve approximately 70% gross margin upon renewal.
-We had six and 12 client renewals for the three and six months ended June 30, 2024, respectively.
+We had six 14 and 12 26 client renewals for the three and six nine months ended June 30, 2024 September 30, 2024, respectively.
 We expect client renewals to continue to play a key role in our future success.

 Continued Leadership in Innovation.
 Our ability to maintain a differentiated platform and offering is dependent upon our pace of innovation.
 Our single code base, built on a multi-tenant infrastructure and combined with continuous software delivery enables us to bring new, innovative products to market quickly and positions us with what we believe is market-leading breadth in terms of product offerings and feature sets.
-We remain committed to investing in our platform, notably through our research and development spend, which was 29.1% and 29.5% of our revenues for the three and six months ended June 30, 2024, respectively.
+We remain committed to investing in our platform, notably through our research and development spend, which was 29.1% 28.1% and 29.5% 29.0% of our revenues for the three and six nine months ended June 30, 2024 September 30, 2024, respectively.
 Our future success will depend on our continued leadership in innovation.